Internalized sexism: Internalized heterosexism

-Toxic femininity, Tradwives, and Marianismo
+Toxic femininity, tradwives, and marianismo

-Brenda R. Weber uses the term toxic femininity for a code of conformity and social pressure to rigid feminine gender roles, reinforced through (sometimes unconscious) beliefs, such as viewing oneself as unworthy, and imperatives to be consistently pleasant, accommodating, and compliant.
+Gender-studies scholar Brenda R. Weber uses the term toxic femininity for a code of conformity and social pressure to rigid feminine gender roles, reinforced through (sometimes unconscious) beliefs, such as viewing oneself as unworthy, and imperatives to be consistently pleasant, accommodating, and compliant.
 According to Weber, such beliefs and expectations "[suggest] there is no a priori female self" apart from the needs and desires of men and boys.
 Weber associates these norms with "usually white, mostly middle-class, relentlessly heterosexual, and typically politically conservative" expectations of femininity.

-In her book, Sisters in Hate: American Women and White Extremism (2020), Seyward Darby discusses the onset of the tradwife aesthetic (a neologism of "traditional wife" or "traditional housewife"), depicted by Darby through interviews with women who self-identify as far-right extremists.
-In a series of interviews, Darby discusses with three women their personal view of themselves as docile, passive, and submissive in a male-dominated household.
-Darby also discusses her own observations and evidence of the interviewees' advocacy of tenants of the USian political far-right, including white supremacy, antisemitism, and other ultraconservative beliefs.
-Additionally, New York Times columnist Annie Kelly suggested two years before the release of Darby's book that similarities between tradwife aesthetic and white supremacist beliefs existed.
-Specifically, conspiracy theories over the white demographic decline in the United States in an attempt to encourage white women to increase pregnancy to offset the declining birthrate.
-One of those interviewed in Darby's book also declares that “her primary duty is having children and supporting her husband."
+In her book Sisters in Hate: American Women and White Extremism, journalist Seyward Darby discusses the onset of the tradwife aesthetic (a neologism of "traditional wife" or "traditional housewife"), depicted by Darby through interviews with women who self-identify as far-right extremists.
+Darby discusses with three women their personal view of themselves as docile, passive, and submissive in a male-dominated household.
+Darby also discusses her own observations and evidence of the interviewees' advocacy of tenets of the US political far right, including white supremacy, antisemitism, and other ultraconservative beliefs.
+One of those interviewed declares that "her primary duty is having children and supporting her husband."
+Columnist Annie Kelly posits similarities between tradwife aesthetic and white supremacist beliefs, such as conspiracy theories about demographic changes in the United States in an attempt to encourage white women to increase pregnancy to offset the declining white birth rate.